d3clane/HashTable/README-en.md

 The standard deviation is 18.0

 The distribution is worse than for RolHash as there are very high peaks.
 What can this be related to?
 The average word size is around 5 - 16 characters.
 I get about 5-16 rotate right of my hash, which means that the top 5 - 16 bits of my hash are very much filled.
-And then this hash is taken modulo $49157$ and all these bits become sharply unimportant, and, as a result, very many hashes match modulo.
+And then this hash is taken modulo $49157$ and all these bits become sharply unimportant, and, as a result, very many hashes match by modulo.

 ### Murmur hash